fsmosca/fiba-api/README.md

 # FIBA API
 FIBA API on world cup game results.
 It uses fastapi framework and is hosted by fly.io.

+If you want to test this locally, clone this repo, install the libraies in requirements.txt and send the command `uvicorn main:app --reload`.

 ## Endpoints

 * https://apifiba.fly.dev/worldcup/2023/championship